 Thank you very much for your question.
-It’s actually a question that should be a concern to many, especially with regards to Sexually Transmitted Diseases (STDs) and unwanted pregnancies.
+It’s actually something that should be a concern to many, especially with regard to Sexually Transmitted Diseases (STDs) and unwanted pregnancies.
 With women at higher risk by nature, one would imagine that they would be at the forefront of demanding the availability of female condoms.

 However, that is not the case, as sex is still very male-driven.
 A few brave women buy and carry condoms but most just insist on the guy bringing his own.

 But as the saying goes ‘once the penis gets hard, the brain goes soft’: when men get sexually excited, they tend to stop being sensible.
 This could mean that they try to have sex without a condom, or put it on too quickly and carelessly, thus increasing the chance of it busting or even getting lost.

 This is why, in many regards, female condoms are better at protecting from unwanted pregnancies and STDs.

 What is a female condom?

 There are several types of female condoms.
 There are a few chemists that stock them.